-I had a client that had been suffering with thyroid disease for over 25 years.
+I had a client that had been suffering from thyroid disease for over 25 years.

 With all of that mercury it may not matter how healthy her diet and lifestyle was, her thyroid and parotid gland could continue getting damaged with each bite of food.

-It’s going to quite a long time to heal her condition.
-Maybe 4-7 years or longer.
-Depending on whether her kidneys and adrenals were damaged by that mouthful of mercury as well.
-Which is a good possibility.
+It’s going to take a long time to heal her condition.
+Maybe 4-7 years, depending on whether her kidneys and adrenals were damaged by that mouthful of mercury as well.

 If you have a LOT of mercury amalgams and you are suffering from Thyroid disease, I would suggest getting them SAFELY removed.

-Because if you get them removed by someone that is not qualified you could be exposed to toxic levels when they extract it.
+And, I say “safely” because if you get them removed by someone that is not qualified you could be exposed to toxic levels when they extract that damn metal.